Anomalous Transport from Kubo Formulae: Introduction

 The argument based on a positive definite divergence of the entropy current allows to fix the contributions form pure gauge anomalies uniquely and provides therefore a non-renormalization theorem.
-No such result is known thus far for the contributions of the gauge-gravitational anomaly.
+No such result is known thus far for the contributions of the gauge-gravitational anomaly.~\footnote{See however the very recent attempts to establish non-renormalization theorems in \cite{Golkar:2012kb} and \cite{Jensen:2012kj}.}

 A gas of weakly coupled Weyl fermions in arbitrary dimensions has been studied in \cite{Loganayagam:2012pz} and confirmed that the anomalous conductivities can be obtained directly from the anomaly polynomial under substitution of the field strength with the chemical potential and the first Pontryagin density by the negative of the temperature squared \cite{Loganayagam:2011mu} .
 Recently the anomalous conductivities have also been obtained in effective action approaches \cite{Jensen:2012jy,Banerjee:2012iz}.
 The contribution of the mixed gauge-gravitational anomaly appear on all these approaches as undetermined integrations constants.